Published 2020-03-01.

 Make A PlayAlong Project

 - Copy from template as above.
-The template must be set to 48 kHz, or the MP3 will play back too fast!!!
+The template must be set to 48 kHz, or the MP3 will play back too quickly, and will be pitch-shifted!

 - Drag an MP3 into blank space at the bottom of the Pro Tools menu.